"Speaking Up Opens New Doors" — How THT Empowers Women and Encourages Honest Communication

 Please tell us about your reason for joining THT.

-After obtaining my real estate license, I worked in the residential real estate industry, handling a wide range of tasks including managing studio apartment rentals, converting farmland and rice paddies into residential areas, and buying and selling land and buildings.
-I have experienced working at various companies, from exploitative companies to reputable large companies.
-Even now, I often give real estate advice to others and sometimes appraise my friends' houses without their permission.
+After obtaining my real estate license, I worked in the residential real estate industry, where I handled a wide range of responsibilities.
+These included managing studio apartment rentals, converting farmland and rice paddies into residential areas, and buying and selling land and buildings.
+Over the year, I worked at various companies, from exploitative workplaces to reputable large companies, which gave me a broad perspective on different work environments.
+Even today, I often give real estate advice to others and sometimes find myself appraising friends' houses, even when they haven't asked.

 Please tell us why you decided to join THT.

-It was the interview.
-Despite meeting for the first time, the atmosphere was so warm and welcoming that it immediately won me over.
+It all came down to the interview.
+Even though it was our first meeting, the atmosphere was so warm and welcoming that I was immediately drawn in.

-The CEO and Ms. Hayama listened carefully to my situation, and we ended up having a really enjoyable conversation.
-I remember feeling all my worries about harsh work environments and difficult relationships just melt away.
-The company's friendly atmosphere gave me the impression that everyone gets along well.
-Actually, I had several other interviews afterward, but THT became my benchmark.
+The CEO and Ms. Hayama listened carefully to my situation, and our conversation naturally became very enjoyable.
+I clearly remember feeling my worries about harsh work environments and difficult relationships simply melt away.
+The friendliness of the company left me with the impression that everyone genuinely gets along well.
+In fact, although I had several other interviews afterward, THT became the benchmark by which I compared all of them.

 By the way, it was the first time in my life that I sent a thank-you email after an interview.
 I remember feeling genuinely warm and happy on my way home.

-Even though everyone is busy, they always take the time to kindly teach and support me.
-Being surrounded by people who make me want to contribute and help in any way I can is incredibly motivating.
+Even though everyone is busy, they always take the time to patiently teach and support me.
+Being surrounded by people who inspire me to contribute and help in any way I can is incredibly motivating.

-I still have a lot to learn, but simply being relied upon even in small ways, gives me a real sense of purpose.
+I still have a lot to learn, but being relied upon, even in small ways, gives me a strong sense of purpose.

 Have you faced any challenges at work?